rilian/minitroop-updater/README.md

 * Crawl through all given trooper names
 * Unlock missions
+* Auto accept recruits
 * Fight 3 times
 * Go to Mission 3 times
 * Raid 3 times
 * Check if trooper needs upgrade
+* Try to upgrade automatically (in development)
-* In the end, return list of troopers that can upgrade
+* In the end, return list of troopers that could upgrade
 * Log all fights

 How to use